AndyCYao/personal_webpage/content/courses/blockchain_course.md

 BTC Futures

-Whales Wisdom.com
+WhalesWisdom.com

+TA - Lib  colabratory

+TradingView as back testing using the pine test

+`Catalyst` - > BTC Python algo trading

+`Zipline` -> python Quantopia framework

+### Aug 24th 2018 - Reza Dehghani

+you can look at the CME bitcoin futures to see the volume of long and short futures.
+The bigger the volume, the more likely bitcoin will go for that direction.

 ### Hyperledger
 - open sourced community to build blockchain related usecases.
 - permissioned ledger system (as opposed to bitcoin / ethereum is public.)
+Transaction processing is done by predefined users.
 - diff. than ethereum because hyperledger is more personalize per industry. whereas ethereum runs a general code.
+- runs a consensus algorithm call "Practical Byzantine Fault Tolerance", new block is dadded when 2/3 of all validating peers submit the same response.
 There are a few roles in a hyper ledger
 1. Committer
     * appends validated transaction to their specific ledger

-2. Endorser
+2. Endorser - a type of peer
     * Simulating transaction
-    * prevent unstable and non deterministic transactions
+    * verifies that transactions are correct

 3. Consenter
     * network consesus service, decides if a transaction should be added to a ledger.